ibericode/mailchimp-for-wordpress/readme.txt

 - Added `mc4wp_before_checkbox` and `mc4wp_after_checkbox` filters to easily add more fields to sign-up checkbox integrations.
 - Added some helper methods related to interest groupings to `MC4WP_MailChimp` class.
-- Allow setting custom MailChimp lists to subscribe to using `lists` attribute on shortcode.
+- Allow setting custom Mailchimp lists to subscribe to using `lists` attribute on shortcode.

 #### 2.2.7 - March 11, 2015